kedacore/keda-docs/content/docs/2.12/scalers/apache-kafka.md

 ##### `sasl/gssapi` in keda-charts

-If you use `keda-charts` to deploy keda, add below volume mount and volume to supply writable location for required gssapi configurations.
+If you use Helm Charts to deploy KEDA, add below volume mount and volume to supply writable location for required gssapi configurations.

 ```
 volumes.keda.extraVolumeMounts